 So, how do we recognize the boundaries of PLM in the era of IoT?
 Should we allow it to continue to expand and incorporate unfulfilled ideas from the past, or should we let it fade away and allow IoT to reinvigorate the value of the data center and further solidify the data-driven approach?
 The answer depends on people’s habits and preferences.

 9. Software Becomes Infinitely More Expensive: EDA from Design to Design Services

-Today, the dominant players in this field, Synopsys, CADENCE and Siemens Mentor, almost dominate the chip design market.
+Today, major players in the field, such as Synopsys, Cadence, and Siemens Mentor, dominate the chip design market.

-With a huge market, electric apparatus CAD/CAE vendors are also waiting for the opportunity to break the clear demarcation between the two.
+However, electric apparatus CAD/CAE vendors are eager to break down the division between the two.

-The latter subsequently acquired analog software provider Apache Design Solutions again for US$310 million in cash, filling its layout in integrated circuit simulation.
+ANSYS later acquired analog software provider Apache Design Solutions for $310 million in cash, further strengthening its position in integrated circuit simulation.

-In November 2016, Siemens acquired MentorGraphics, one of the world’s top three electronic design automation software EDAs, for $4.5 billion.
+In November 2016, Siemens acquired MentorGraphics, one of the world’s top three EDA software providers, for $4.5 billion.

-The cost of advanced design has risen from $28 million at 65nm to $540 million at the current 5nm, a 20-fold increase.
+The cost of advanced design has skyrocketed, with expenses rising from $28 million at 65nm to a staggering $540 million at the current 5nm, a 20-fold increase.
 This highlights the incredibly costly nature of chip design.